astronomer/docs/astro/install-aws.md

 ## Step 5: Let Astronomer complete the install

-Contact Astronomer after you've created the cross-account IAM role for Astro.
-From there, Astronomer will finish creating the cluster in your AWS account.
+After you've created the cross-account IAM role for Astro, contact Astronomer support.
+Astronomer support will finish creating the cluster in your AWS account.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.